mcosarinsky/Conformal-In-Context-RCA/README.md

 ## Repository Structure

 - **unet_segmentations**: Contains different quality segmentations generated with a UNet.
+- **conf_prediction**: Contains files with different calibration methods amond which Conformal-RCA, found in `quantile.py`
-- **src**: Contains the supported models along with scripts for preprocessing, generating the datasets and evaluation
+- **src**: Contains the supported models along with scripts for preprocessing, generating the datasets, training and evaluation
 - **scripts**: Contains `run_inference.py` and `custom_inference.py` scripts for reproducing experiments and running the method on user's custom data.

 ## Datasets